vkchea/project0/README.md

 Day 2:
 Modified the CSS of navbar using Flexbox web style model.
 Properties were a little strange compared to the normal box model I usually use.
 The pros I can see so far is that it auto adjusts itself when the browser is zoomed out and in on.
 It might be useful with more practice.
 I also added the main contents into the home page; About me, Project list, Games.
 One messy aspect of flexbox is that it gets rid of bullets.
 Apparently display: flex eliminates the list styles entirely.
 Which is kind of a shame.
 Need to find a workaround for that problem.

+Day 3/4:
+Changed the project labels to have some color.
+Gave a width to the project description so it doesn't look too elongated.
+Centered project image.
+Made the project list dynamic using Javascript and DOM.
+Added a 'Add project button' to Project List section.
+It pops a modal up that gives the user a form to fill in order to add to the current project list.
+It is static at the moment.
+Styled it so it looks neat.